jtanadi/peekachu/readme.md

-# operator
+# 👀️ peekachu 👀️
-`operator` is a small REST service that gathers all visible directories and files of a repo and returns their names.
+`peekachu` is a RESTful microservice that gathers all visible directories and files of a repo and returns their names.
 The server works with the Github webhook to fetch the latest commit of a repo.

-Similar to a CDN, `operator` serves as a convenience layer and a cache of sorts.
-Rather than having to ping the Github API directly every time we need a list of directories and file, operator does the fetching and storing of data.
+Similar to a CDN, `peekachu` serves as a convenience layer and a cache of sorts.
+Rather than having to ping the Github API directly every time we need a list of directories and file, `peekachu` does the fetching and storing of data.

 ## API Endpoints
 ### `POST /api/postreceive`
 Endpoint for Github webhook.
 Accepts default payload from Github, but the only value consumed is `repository.name`.

-URL to use for webhooks: `https://raa-operator.herokuapp.com/api/postreceive`.
+URL to use for webhooks: `https://raa-peekachu.herokuapp.com/api/postreceive`.

 ### `GET /api/repo/:name`
 Returns names of directories and files from a specified repo. `repoName` must be valid.